woofpool/cardano-private-testnet-setup/6-RUN_PLUTUS_SCRIPT_TXS.md

 --testnet-magic 42 \
 --out-file script.addr

-# set a variable to hold the tx_in UTXO value for User1
+# set a variable to hold the tx_in UTXO value for user1
+# query the utxo info for user1
 cardano-cli query utxo --address $(cat ${ROOT}/addresses/user1.addr) --testnet-magic 42

-# assign a UTXO to tx_in,
+# choose a UTXO to assign to tx_in,
 # e.g. tx_in=b0f91ee59eb208284467b1dec0adfa8c57eb1cf7587fb7eb0599e2b8c8e885c9#0
-tx_in=<TxHash>:<TxIndex>
+tx_in=<TxHash>#<TxIndex>

-# Build a transaction to transfer 20 ADA from User1 to the script address and return any change to user1
+# Build a transaction to transfer 20 ADA from user1 to the script address and return any change to user1
 cardano-cli transaction build \
     --alonzo-era \
     --testnet-magic 42 \